Statistical Guarantees in the Search for Less Discriminatory Algorithms: Adaptive Stopping for Repeated Model Retraining

 Finally, we consider the case where the best possible model is still bounded away from $0$, meaning there is no model with $0$ disparate impact.
 Formally, suppose $P_0(Q < a) = 0$ for some $a \in (0, 1]$.
 Then we can define $\mubound_t(u) \triangleq u - a.$ In practice, using these bounds requires the developer to believe, \textit{a priori} that one of these assumptions holds, and importantly, the particular value of the relevant parameter $a$.
 In \Cref{sub:est-mrl}, we discuss how, under some assumptions, they can infer parameters of a bound from data.

 \paragraph*{Bounding $p$.}

 Having provided bounds for $\mu$, we next turn to the problem of bounding $p$.
 The following lemma yields a general anytime-valid high probability upper bound for the probability of observing a new minimum in a sequence of iid random variables.
-It may be of independent interest.
-An asymptotically near-optimal (but more complex) sequence can be found in \Cref{thm:always-valid-min-iterated-log}. \begin{restatable}{lemma}{avmin} Let $\{X_t\}_{t=1}^\infty$ be a sequence of iid random variables distributed according to a law $\cP_0$.
+We state the lemma for a general sequence of random variables because it may be of independent interest. \proposedchange{Informally, the lemma establishes a sequence $\bar p_t$, depending on a confidence budget $\alpha$, such that with probability at least $1-\alpha$, $\bar p_t$ is greater than the minimum value seen so far among a sequence of iid random variables.
+The bound is \textit{anytime-valid} because it holds for all time steps $t$, rather than a traditional bound, which would hold for some $t$ fixed in advance.} An asymptotically near-optimal (but more complex) sequence can be found in \Cref{thm:always-valid-min-iterated-log}. \begin{restatable}{lemma}{avmin} Let $\{X_t\}_{t=1}^\infty$ be a sequence of iid random variables distributed according to a law $\cP_0$.
 Let $\cP \defeq \cP_0^\infty$ be their joint distribution.
 Let $Y_t$ be the minimum of these variables up to time $t$, i.e., $Y_t \defeq \min_{s \le t} X_s$.
 For any $\alpha \in (0, 1)$, define an upper bound

-Then, the probability over $\cP_0$ that $X_{t+1}$ is less than $Y_t$ at any time $t$ is bounded by $\bar p_t(\alpha)$ with probability $1-\alpha$ over $\cP$.
-Formally,
+Then, \proposedchange{the probability over $\cP_0$ that $X_{t+1}$ is less than $Y_t$ at any time $t$ is bounded by $\bar p_t(\alpha)$ with probability $1-\alpha$ over $\cP$.
+Formally,}

 \end{restatable}